vmnog/vmnog.com/_posts/building-design-system-synchronized-tokens-figma.md

 We created two commands `build` and `transform`:

 -   **build**: Runs `transform` command and run the `config.js` file using node.
--   **transform**: Runs token-transformer to generate token_transformer.json file based on tokens.json file.
+-   **transform**: Runs `token-transformer` to generate `token_transformer.json` file based on `tokens.json` file.
 By doing that we are correcting the json file tree path (necessary step with you are using Tokens Studio free version).

 ### tokens.json

 This file defines the raw design tokens for our system.
-In our Design System this file is fully syncronized with our Azure Devops git repoistory, in a way that we can push new changes directly from Figma and this will reflect changes in our generated tokens (`tokens.json`).
+In our Design System this file is fully syncronized with our Azure Devops GIT repoistory, in a way that we can push new changes directly from Figma and this will reflect changes in our generated tokens (`tokens.json`).
 This file contains all the Figma tokens that our Design System is composed of.
 For example, we have colors, border radius, and typography settings.

+Notice how the JSON tree path to get color **black** would be `ref.$bp.ref.color.black`, which would result into the value `#000000`.

     {
       "ref": {